LuciusColt/CAIN/content/Active Personnel/Lilith/Agenda.md

 Abilities:
 ► **Psyche Jewel**: The first time a hunt you or an ally answers an anomalies' trauma question, regain 1 burst, recover 1 strain, and erase 1 stress.
+► **Rapture**: You erase 1 stress when you gain an affliction, injury, or hook.